 Unfortunately, the points aren’t brownie points.
-(Unless you’re wanting to earn brownie points with me, in which case you can double them.)
+(Unless you’re wanting to earn brownie points with us, in which case you can double them.)
 Instead, they go towards your “report card” so you can see the kind of progress you’ve made since you’ve started studying with Calculus Expert.

 Winning at math can feel like a total slog, so we use the report cards as an easy way to remind yourself how awesome you are and how awesome you’ve become since you decided to step up and make math your little servant minion.

 Make sure you’re using the right url, which is https://www.calculusexpert.com.

 Click on “Sign In” in the upper right-hand corner to enter your username and password.